 Kombucha can promote a healthy gut and digestive system.
 This is because it is fermented with a SCOBY, which contains many types of bacteria and yeast which can diversify your microbiome with probiotics.
 Having a more diverse microbiome may aid your body to extract nutrients from the foods you eat and pass those foods through your body more efficiently.

 The process of fermenting the kombucha also leads to it containing small amounts of B vitamins such as B12, B6, and B1.
-This is common in other fermented products, such as sauerkraut, as well.
+This is common in other fermented products, such as sauerkraut or fermented cucumbers, as well.